Node.js

 - When you select the Node.js processing module, CMS or website builder installation is not available.

-- If the content of the Node.js website has changed, you need to restart the website application to apply the changes: Sites → select the website → → Restart.
+- If the content of the Node.js website has been changed, restart the website application to apply the changes: Sites → select a website →

 - When restoring a Node.js site from a backup copy, ispmanager will try to use the saved port or socket settings.
 If a port or socket is busy, a new port or socket will be allocated for the website.